tutorintelligence/tutor_flake/README.md

 * TUTOR6
     * TUTOR610 - a function definition allows too many positional arguments (configurable with `max-definition-positional-args`)
     * TUTOR620 - a function invocation uses too many positional arguments (configurable with `max-invocation-positional-args`)
+    * TUTOR700-720 - Prevent use of `os.path` functions and any corresponding imports

 ## Future Ideas